jvilleda96/osticket-prereqs/README.md

      ![image](https://github.com/jvilleda96/osticket-prereqs/assets/147073936/8c8fb509-d126-4a38-95a9-92298e5b9aec)

-7) Install IIS URL rewrite module, the instlal can also be found in the downloads linked above.
+7) Install IIS URL rewrite module, the installer can also be found in the downloads linked above.
 Open said installer and click all the necessary options to proceed with the installation, then close the            installer once finished.

      ![image](https://github.com/jvilleda96/osticket-prereqs/assets/147073936/edb6def0-d962-4dae-96b2-88fa289c907e)